Amicus Brief: American Home Furnishings Alliance, et al. v. U.S. Consumer Product Safety Commission

 AMICUS BRIEF SUMMARY

-CSUs are extraordinarily popular with Americans who, according to CPSC’s own estimates, own over 230 million of and spend at least $7 billion on these items annually.
+CSUs are extraordinarily popular with Americans.
 In evaluating these products, the Commission “determined that there is an unreasonable risk of injury and death, particularly to children, associated with [CSUs] tipping over,” and as a result of this determination required either elimination or substantial changes to the most popular designs of these furniture items.
-CPSC itself acknowledges that at present, “nearly all CSUs [fail to] meet the standard” announced in the Rule.
+CPSC itself acknowledged that “nearly all CSUs [failed to] meet the standard” announced in the Rule.

 Join the new civil liberties movement.
 Protect Americans from the Administrative State!